Romanians in Serbia: Timok Valley

 Although ethnographically and linguistically closely related to the Romanians, there are divergences on whether or not they belong to the Romanian ethnicity and whether or not their minority should be amalgamated with the Romanian ethnic minority in Serbia.
 The Serbian state considers Vlachs a distinct ethnic minority rejecting any conflation with the Romanians, citing census results and their right of self-identification with the ethnicity of their choice.
 On the other hand, Romania's stance is that the Vlachs are Romanians, claiming the split between "Romanian" and "Vlach" identities as artificial and accusing Serbia of failing to protect the ethnic minority rights of the Romanians in Timok Valley.

 Vlachs settled in Timok Valley from regions north of the Danube by the Habsburgs at the beginning of the 18th century.
-The origins of these Vlachs are indicated by their own self-designations: "Ungurean/Ungureni" (Ungurjani), i.e. those who came from Hungary (that is, Banat and Transylvania) and "Ţărani" (Carani), who came from Wallachia (Ţara Românească – "Romanian Country").
+The origins of these Vlachs are indicated by their own self-designations: "Ungurean/Ungureni" (Ungurjani), i.e. those who came from Hungary (that is, Banat and Transylvania) and "Țărani" (Carani), who came from Wallachia (Țara Românească – "Romanian Country").
 The second wave of Vlachs from present-day Romania came in the middle of the 19th century.
 In 1835, feudalism was fully abolished in the Principality of Serbia and smaller groups from Wallachia migrated to enjoy the status of free peasants.